Marijuana And Teens: Dangers Of Kids Smoking Weed

 Teenage Marijuana Use Risks

 Even though marijuana deaths have not been recorded to date, there are certain risks for marijuana teen’s usage.
-This is why understanding how marijuana affects your health and marijuana effects on teens are both topics that need to be discussed.
-It is also important to ask questions like “does marijuana stunt your growth?”
+This is why understanding how marijuana affects health and marijuana effects on teens are both topics that need to be discussed.
+It is also important to ask questions like “does marijuana stunt growth?”

 The fact that cannabis is a natural plant makes a lot of teenagers who dab marijuana think it is a safe drug to smoke, yet studies have revealed marijuana for kids can be exceptionally harmful, and teens are especially prone to experience adverse effects when they turn toward experimenting with this plant.
 It is important to realize there are many other illicit drugs that are also made from plant-based materials, yet poses significant threats to the health of the user.